intel/yask/README.md

   for multi-socket and multi-node operation or Intel(R) Parallel Studio XE Composer Edition for C++ Linux for single-socket only
-  (2018 or later; 2019.3 or later recommended).
+  (2018 or later; 2019 update 5 (2019.0.5 or 2019u5) or later recommended).
-     * There was an issue in Intel(R) MPI versions 2019.1 and 2019.2 that
+     * There was an issue in Intel(R) MPI versions 2019u1 and 2019u2 that
        caused the application to crash when allocating very large shared-memory (shm) regions, so those
        versions are not recommended when using the `-use_shm` feature.
-       This issue was resolved in MPI version 2019.3.
+       This issue was resolved in MPI version 2019u3.
-     * If you are using g++ version 8.x or later, Intel(R) C++ version 2019.x or later is required.
+     * If you are using g++ version 8.x or later, Intel(R) C++ version 2019 is required.
      * Building a YASK kernel with the Gnu C++ compiler is possible.
        Limited testing with g++ 8.2.0 shows the "iso3dfd" kernel